wangzhou/uadk/docs/wd_design.md

 ### mmap

-With a channel, memory could be shared between CPU and hardware accelerator.
+With a channel, resources on hardware accelerator could be shared to CPU.
 Libwd provides API to create the mapping between virtual address and physical address.